UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 How To Read The Electricity Facts Label For Both Providers

-If the price jumps significantly between usage tiers, you are likely looking at a Gexa bill credit plan that requires careful management.
-If the price remains relatively flat across all three levels, you have found a simple APG&E fixed-rate plan that offers long-term stability.
+Before you sign a contract with either company, you must review the Electricity Facts Label (EFL).
+This state-mandated document is your ultimate protection against hidden fees.
+If the price jumps significantly between the 500, 1,000, and 2,000 kWh tiers on the label, you are looking at a Gexa bill credit plan that requires careful management.
+If the price remains mostly flat across all three levels, you have found a simple APG&E fixed-rate plan.

 Frequently Asked Questions About Gexa Energy And APG&E